Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

   you want the recorder to stop re-routing your http requests.
 - `env`, which exposes the environment variable's object from either NodeJS or the browser (useful on isomorphic tests).
-- `delay`, which is an asynchronous funtion that will resolve once the given milliseconds have elapsed, but only whie the `TEST_MODE` is not `playback`, since you want to make sure you can run the playback tests as fast as posible.
+- `delay`, which is an asynchronous function that will resolve once the given milliseconds have elapsed, but only while the `TEST_MODE` is not `playback`, since you want to make sure you can run the playback tests as fast as possible.
 - `isRecordMode`, which is a shorthand for checking if the environment variable `TEST_MODE` is set to `record`.
 - `isPlaybackMode`, which is a shorthand for checking if the environment